justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 } else {
 ```

 If calling `shell_exec` returns an empty string, we will see the URL of the page that triggered the error.
-One more very important observation that will come handy later on, is that the page and any following ones will not be removed from the disk.
+In addition to that, the page and the following ones will not be removed from the disk which would happen otherwise.
+This additional observation will come handy later on.

 To achieve the goal of getting a URL of a generated page, we need to **make `wappalyzer` return nothing**.
-This can happen, e.g., if the `timeout` command kills the process after 20 seconds.
+This can happen, for example, if the `timeout` command kills the process after exceeded time of 20 seconds.
 We confirmed that by lowering the timeout from original `20s` to `1s` and firing the wappalyzer on a constantly loading page.

 ### Content Security Policy

 One important addition that can be spotted in the provided screenshot is the code appended to each page.
-It contains a very restrictive *Content Security Policy* set to `default-src: none` which prevents from executing arbitrary JavaScript code and is most likely not bypassable.
+It contains a very restrictive *Content Security Policy* in the `<meta>` tag set to `default-src: none`.
+This prevents us from executing arbitrary JavaScript code and is most likely not bypassable.

 ### Wappalyzer